bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 There is a more usage oriented way to think of `isNaN()`: If `isNaN(x)` returns `false`, you can use `x` in an arithmetic expression not making the expression return `NaN`.
 If it returns `true`, `x` will make every arithmetic expression return `NaN`.
 This means that in JavaScript, `isNaN(x) == true` is equivalent to `x - 0` returning `NaN` (though in JavaScript `x - 0 == NaN` always returns false, so you can’t test for it).
 Actually, `isNaN(x)`, `isNaN(x - 0)`, `isNaN(Number(x))`, `Number.isNaN(x - 0)`, and `Number.isNaN(Number(x))` always return the same and in JavaScript `isNaN(x)` is just the shortest possible form to express each of these terms.

-You can use this, for example, to test whether an argument to a function is arithmetically processable (usable “like” a number), or if it’s not and you have to provide a default value or something else.
+You can use this, for example, to test whether an argument to a function is arithmetically processable (usable "like” a number), or if it’s not and you have to provide a default value or something else.
 This way you can have a function that makes use of the full versatility JavaScript provides by implicitly converting values depending on context.

 Specifications
 --------------